thma/ThreepennyElectron/README.md

 ```

 We'll walk through this code from top to bottom.
-First `buttonMap` is defined as an associative list maaping all calculator buttons to their respective labels.
+First `buttonMap` is defined as an associative list mapping all calculator buttons to their respective labels.
 (We will use these labels to trigger calculator state transition with `populate label`).

 Next we define `clicks :: Event String`. `Event a` represents a stream of events as they occur in time.